 Enter the price range for the restaurant in this field.
 Only add the currency symbols.
 For example, £ means cheap, while £££ means expensive.

 Enter the address details of the restaurant.
+Ensure you enter the country using the two-letter ISO 3166-1 alpha-2 format, for example,

 7 Geo Cordinates